dshukertjr/spot/README.md

 create policy "Users can update own profile." on public.users for update using (auth.uid() = id);

-CREATE TABLE IF NOT EXISTS public.posts (
+create table if not exists public.posts (
     id uuid not null primary key DEFAULT uuid_generate_v4 (), creator_uid uuid references public.users not null,
     created_at timestamp with time zone default timezone('utc' :: text, now()) not null,